Outsmarting Pickpockets and Thieves

 Here's some advice given to me by a thief who won the lotto.

-Leave your valuables in your hotel room.
-Your expensive gear, like a laptop, is much safer in your room than with you in a day bag on the streets.
+Leave valuables in your hotel room.
+Expensive gear, such as your laptop, is much safer in your room than with you in a day bag on the streets.
 While hotels often have safes in the room (or at the front desk), I've never bothered to use one, though many find them a source of great comfort.
-Theft happens, of course, but it's relatively rare — hoteliers are quick to squelch a pattern of theft.
-That said, don't tempt sticky-fingered staff by leaving your camera or laptop in plain view; tuck your enticing things well out of sight.
+(Some travelers leave their passports secured in the room safe while out for the day.)
+Theft from hotel rooms happens, of course, but it's relatively rare — hoteliers are quick to squelch a pattern of theft.
+That said, don't tempt sticky-fingered staff by leaving a camera or tablet in plain view; tuck your enticing things well out of sight.
+You can also leave your room key at the front desk of many hotels while you're off exploring, so it's less likely to get lost or stolen.

-Secure your bag.
-Thieves want to quickly and unobtrusively separate you from your valuables, so even a minor obstacle can be an effective deterrent.
-If you're sitting down to eat or rest, loop a strap of your daypack around your arm, leg, or chair leg.
-If you plan to sleep on a train (or at an airport, or anywhere in public), clip or fasten your pack or suitcase to the seat, luggage rack, or yourself.
-Even the slight inconvenience of undoing a clip deters most thieves.
-While I don't lock the zippers on my bag, most zippers are lockable, and even a twist-tie, paper clip, or key ring is helpful to keep your bag zipped up tight — the point isn't to make your bag impenetrable, but harder to get into than the next guy's.
+Secure your bag, gadgets, and other valuables when you're out and about.
+Thieves want to quickly separate you from your valuables, so even a minor obstacle can be an effective deterrent.
+If you're sitting down to eat or rest, loop your daypack strap around your arm, leg, or chair leg.
+If you plan to sleep on a train (or anywhere in public), clip or fasten your pack or suitcase to the seat, luggage rack, or yourself.
+Most zippers are lockable, and even a twist-tie, paper clip, or key ring is helpful to keep your bag zipped up tight.
+The point isn't to make your bag impenetrable, but harder to get into than the next guy's.

 Be on guard in train stations, especially upon arrival, when you may be overburdened by luggage and overwhelmed by a new location.
+A petite bump and a slight nudge getting off the Metro in Paris and...wallet gone.
+That's exactly what happened to me.
 Take turns watching the bags with your travel partner.
-Don't absentmindedly set down a bag while you wait in line at the train station; always be in physical contact with your stuff.
+Don't absentmindedly set down a bag while you wait in line; stay in physical contact with your stuff.
 If you check your luggage, keep the claim ticket or locker key in your money belt; thieves know just where to go if they snare one of these.
-On the train, be hyper-alert at stops, when thieves can dash on and off — with your bag.
+On the train, and especially on city transit, be hyper-alert at stops, when thieves can dash on and off with your bag.

 City buses that cover tourist sights (such as Rome's notorious #64) are happy hunting grounds.
-Be careful on packed buses or subways; to keep from being easy pickings, some travelers wear their day bag against their chest (looping a strap around one shoulder).
+Be on high alert on packed buses and subways; to keep from being easy pickings, some travelers wear their day bag against their chest (looping a strap around one shoulder).
 Some thieves lurk near subway turnstiles; as you go through, a thief might come right behind you, pick your pocket and then run off, leaving you stuck behind the turnstile and unable to follow.
-By mentioning these scenarios, I don't want you to be paranoid...just prepared.
+By mentioning these scenarios, I don't want you to be paranoid…just prepared.
 If you keep alert, you'll keep your valuables, too.